stakater/stakater-docs/docs/content/sre/onboarding/application-onboarding.md

           targetPort: http
     ```

-3. Make sure the validate the helm chart before commiting it to the repository.
+3. Make sure to validate the helm chart before commiting it to the repository.
 If your application contains dependency charts run the following command in deploy/ folder to download helm dependencies using **helm dependency build**.

     ```